ashleyzhou972/bioMRF/README.md

 ## RNAseq processing

 ### Step 1  Ensembl gene ID and coordinates

-(Optional, only carry out this step if you are using a non-default Ensembl release) Default release: 90
+(Optional, only carry out this step if you are using a non-default Ensembl release)

+Default release: 90

 -  Download Ensembl gene ID and coordinates mapping

-To download another release, go to https://www.ensembl.org/biomart/martview/ Select "Attributes" on the lefthand column, in the expanded table of "GENE", select "Gene stable ID", "Chromosome/scaffold name", "Gene start (bp)" and "Gene end (bp)"; in the expanded table of "External References", select "NCBI gene ID".
+To download another release, go to https://www.ensembl.org/biomart/martview/, select "Attributes" on the lefthand column, in the expanded table of "GENE", select "Gene stable ID", "Chromosome/scaffold name", "Gene start (bp)" and "Gene end (bp)"; in the expanded table of "External References", select "NCBI gene ID".
-Save the downloaded file as  `./rnaseq_processing/ensembl_map_coding.txt`
+- Save the downloaded file as  [ensembl_map_coding.txt](rnaseq_processing/ensembl_map_coding.txt)

 ## Step 2  Generate new linear neighborhoods according to Ensembl gene coordinates